Azure-Samples/explore-iot-operations/samples/http-sql-connector-app-dotnet/ReadMe.md

 	(4 rows affected)
 	```
-### 3. Run the Contextual App for State Store
+### 3. Run the HTTP SQL Connector App for State Store

 If helm is being used, the following steps can be skipped and a appropriate output yaml can be generated from helm.
 But `values.yaml` needs to be updated with correct values before generating the output yaml.
 However what values need to be used it is better to go through this section.

-While being in the folder `context-app-dontnet` directory there are 2 yamls that need to be prepopulated with the correct values
+While being in the folder `http-sql-connector-app-dotnet` directory there are 2 yamls that need to be prepopulated with the correct values

 1. `console-app-secret.yaml` : This file contains base64 encoded username/password either for Node.js service or for SQL Server.
 Base64 encoding can be done using the following command:
 	```bash